quang14github/Parallel-HierFL/README.md

 - Second terminal: python head.py --edge_port 40001
 - Third terminal: python head.py --edge_port 40002
 - Terminal number 4,5,6,7: python distributed_client.py

-3. Use tensorboard extension to view result in /runs folder

 ##### You can config the training by modifying the parameters in options.py